differentfun/differentfun-cdgenps2/README.md

 - Add individual files or entire folders to an ISO image structure.
 - Set a custom `BOOT.ELF` file for launching on PS2.
-- Generate standard ISO images usable with emulators or real hardware.
+- Generate standard ISO images with `genisoimage` usable with emulators or real hardware.
 - CLI-driven with a minimal GUI available.

 ---